 Traffic Impacts

-- Galley Road between East San Miguel Street and Moffat Circle is temporarily closed.
-The bridge is expected to remain closed through late summer 2025.
+- Galley Road reopened between San Miguel Street and Moffat Circle on Feb.
+27, 2026.

 - View the Construction Updates tab for more information on construction and traffic impacts.